abdul-malek-dev/starng/README.md

 # StaRNG
-Chrome extension to choose a random bookmark
+Chrome extension to select a random bookmark